vibhor98/Slack_bot/README.md

 3. Give daily stats about a certain website's response time, Google rank, uptime, etc.

 There can be lots of improvements here and new features can be added too.
-Contributors are welcomed!:)
+Contributors are welcomed! :)